weejayuk/jump.ios/README.md

 It supports:
  * Authentication with Janrain Engage
+ * Sign-in to, and user session management with, Janrain Capture
- * User management with Janrain Capture
+ * Social two-step and traditional registration with Janrain Capture
  * Broadcast sharing via Engage

 See also: